If You Love This Planet: Plot

 The film is a recording of a lecture given to SUNY Plattsburgh students by Australian physician and anti-nuclear activist Dr. Helen Caldicott about the dangers posed by nuclear weapons.
 While Caldicott speaks about the dangers of nuclear war and what it could mean in terms of casualties, Nash cuts from the speech to black-and-white images of the bombings of Hiroshima and Nagasaki.

 Production

+Terre Nash was a student at McGill University when she heard a lecture by Helen Caldicott.
+Nash decided to create her first film based on the lecture.